4waisenkinder/4waisenkinder.github.io/source/_posts/2013-08-09-how-to-make-screenshots-with-phantomjs.markdown

 Rendering ./img/google.com-1000x1200.png
 ```

-You can find the script [here](https://github.com/stefanjudis/phantomjs-screenshot).
-It probably needs some improvements for error handling ( errors on page opening or missing system arguments ), but it has just the purpose to get started. :)
+The script probably needs some improvements for error handling ( errors on page opening or missing system arguments ), but it has just the purpose to get started. :)

-If you are interested in more stuff, how I build it into a grunt plugin let me know.
+If you are interested in more stuff, how I build it into a grunt plugin, let me know.
 I am really excited about this whole phantomjs stuff and would like to share it.

 Thanks for reading and if you have any comments or thoughts leave a comment or ping me on [Twitter](https://twitter.com/stefanjudis).